IHE/ITI.Topologies/WTF.md

 # 4 Directory Structure

-## General Guidance
-This section will lay out guidance on how to represent different topologies in an mCSD directory
+This section provides guidance on how the above community topologies might be represented in a central network directory.

-TODO:  Flesh out and adapt the below

-### Representing Federations in Directories

-(Content moved and tweaked from mCSD Vol 1 1:46.8 - can remove or reduce that section)

-This section provides guidance for representing and making use of federations in a directory (mCSD or otherwise) to enable electronic communication, for example defining local points of connectivity within a community, or defining a Health Information Exchange (HIE) that allows multiple communities to interoperate.
-It focuses on the following resources: Endpoint, Organization and OrganizationAffiliation.
+## Purpose Built vs Comprehensive Directories

-Many current Endpoint directories that are in production at the time of this writing are purpose-built, which is to say they are deployed to a server that only hosts Organization and Endpoint resources, and only for the use case of Endpoint lookup.
-For this reason, directories often reflect network details directly in the Organization resource, such as:
+Many current Endpoint directories that are in production at the time of this writing are purpose-built, which is to say they only store information about organization, location, and endpoint information.
+The sole use case of these directories is endpoint lookup, and for this reason, directories often reflect network details directly in the Organization resource, such as:
 - The organization's role in the network, like participant or sub-participant, expressed as the type of organization.
-- The organization's relationship to its connectivity vendor, expressed as the organization hierarchy (i.e., partOf).
+- The organization's relationship to its connectivity vendor, expressed as the organization hierarchy (i.e. Organization.partOf in FHIR).
-- The organization's connectivity state as an extension.
+- The organization's connectivity state
-- Supported profiles, purposes of use, etc. as extensions.
+- Supported communication profiles, purposes of use, etc.
-- The organization's identity as a home community ID, for use in IHE Document Sharing profiles.
+- A single type of organizational identifier, most commonly used as the Home Community ID for IHE cross community integration profiles

 The purpose-built nature of these directories makes representation of other organizational hierarchies, such as business relationships and jurisdictional governance, challenging.
 This is because business, jurisdictional, and technical system relationships tend to have organizational hierarchies that do not match one another.
 A directory purpose-built for electronic endpoint exchange tends to prioritize technical system relationships in hierarchical representations, which means that other types of hierarchical relationships are not represented properly.
 This is a significant drawback, as electronic communication information becomes more useful when paired with user facing information.

-For example, a clinician works for an organization that contracts out services to several healthcare provider organizations, and that clinician has a specific electronic delivery address for each healthcare provider organization.
+For example, suppose a clinician works for an organization that contracts out services to several healthcare provider organizations, and that clinician has a specific electronic delivery address for each healthcare provider organization.
 An individual trying to message that clinician about one of their patients would need to understand this well enough to choose the correct delivery address to send their message.
 At the same time, a public health worker might want to be able to quickly identify and message all of the infection disease experts in their government jurisdiction to alert them of a new disease outbreak.
 As expectations of connectedness and automation grow, we predict that it will be necessary to have an increasing amount of information available in a single, centralized directory.